 You are eating the red apple and so on.

 Young children may not initially grasp what you are referring to – they may think you used to call it a jumper, and now it’s called a blue jumper.
 The more you repeat it each time he wears it, he will gradually understand the difference between the orange jumper and the blue one.

 There are 3 steps in learning colours

-- is being able to point to nominated colours – eg when you ask him to find you the red pencil or red car – you nominate the colour you want, and he looks for it.
+- Being able to point to nominated colours – eg when you ask him to find you the red pencil or red car – you nominate the colour you want, and he looks for it.

-- is when you can pick up a block and ask your child: ‘what colour is this?’ and they can name the colour.
+- When you can pick up a block and ask your child: ‘what colour is this?’ and they can name the colour.

 Like anything new, they don’t aways get it right in the beginning.
 Remember how many times you had to practise when you were learning to ride a bike, or to make gravy (without the lumps!)

 Sometimes it can be useful in the beginning to pick a colour theme for a week or two.
 If you start with red, you would point out the red foods you eat – apples, cherries and strawberries; the red t-shirt he wears or red stripes on his pj’s; the red stop sign, and the red balloon at the party.
 By really focussing on one colour you enhance the learning.
 It’s good to start with the primary colours of red, blue and yellow.